Frequently Asked Questions

-- Your SDS counselor can also help refer you to appropriate support.
+- We can also help refer you to appropriate support.

-- The Learning Strategies Center (LSC) has walk-in tutoring for a number of undergraduate courses.
+- The Learning Strategies Center (LSC) has drop-in tutoring for a number of undergraduate courses.
 Study skills workshops and learning support courses are also available.

 - The Knight Writing Institute provides writing support.

 There is not formal coaching of this nature at Cornell.
-However, your SDS Counselor can assist you with identifying resources in the community.
+However, we can assist you with identifying resources in the community.